YOURS TRULEIGH EDITING

 Picture

-But ... clicking on ‘Edit macro’ opens up the macro in the Visual Basic editor, which looks pretty scary when you first see it … so I think I will talk about that in another post.
+But ... clicking on ‘Edit macro’ opens up the macro in the Visual Basic editor, which looks pretty scary when you first see it … so I talk about that in my How to edit a macro post.

 *This box also asks you where you want to store your macro: if you choose the default option of ‘All Documents (Normal.dotm)’ you will be able to use your macro every time you use Word.
 You can add a description of your macro in the space at the bottom to remind you of what it does (but, again, you can sort this out later).